ricardo-reis-swe/actual-budget-importer/README.md

 document ID; the importer retrieves the document and its metadata from Paperless-ngx.
 Do not use port `5173` for a deployed container: that port is used only by the Vite development interface.

+### Data storage

+Actual Budget Importer stores its application data in SQLite.
+In the example Compose configuration, `./data` is mounted at `/data` in the container so the database survives container replacements.
+Back up this directory regularly, and do not run more than one importer instance against the same data directory.

 ## Development